 Is ERR a requirement for this framework?
-YES NO \boxtimes
+YES \Box NO \boxtimes

-Delivery and assessment

-N/A

 The remaining sections apply to all levels and pathways within this framework.

 How equality and diversity will be met

 The under-representation of women and ethnic minorities remains a priority issue for the industry.
 Labour force statistics show that when compared with the workforce as a whole, the sector remains amongst the most gender imbalanced in the economy.